 This page contains affiliate links meaning Big World Small Pockets may receive a small commission on any purchases at no extra cost to you.

-Getting to Barcelona on a Budget
+How to Travel to Barcelona on a Budget?

 Barcelona is so well-connected, that you really should have no problems travelling there on a budget.